 Bitcoin’s Role and Limitations

-This is the broader economic context within which bitcoin sits.
-Like gold, it has a limited supply that cannot be tampered with.
-Unlike gold, it can be purchased easily and in any quantity and moved worldwide almost frictionlessly.
+This is the broader economic context within which bitcoin sits. limited supply of bitcoin is the reality we face.
+However, it can be purchased easily and in any quantity and moved worldwide almost frictionlessly.

 It has, perhaps rather inaccurately, gained a reputation as a ‘safe haven’ asset.
 It is true that bitcoin’s price tends to correlate negatively with conventional assets, and economic shocks in the wider world tend to give it a boost.

 But it has not, in the past, proven a good store of value due to its signature volatility.
 That volatility, whilst still marked, has attenuated over the past three years as awareness of bitcoin and blockchain grows and new exchanges open.
-It is no longer so thinly traded.
 There is regulation, institutional interest, even an ETF on the way.

 Thus it appears that some mainstream investors now genuinely are considering using it as an alternative to traditional stores of value such as gold – especially those prepared to hold for years, riding out the day-to-day ups and downs.

 There is one other aspect of bitcoin that makes it a superb store of value.
-It cannot be taken from you.
+No one can take them from you.
 Used properly, bitcoin truly belongs to you in a way that funds held in a bank do not.
-Bank-held money can be taken unilaterally, upon action by the bank or a demand by the government – this is the nature of some forms of bail-in or ‘haircut.’
+Bank-held money can be taken unilaterally, upon action by the bank or a demand by the government.
+This is the nature of some forms of bail-in or ‘haircut.’

-But if you keep bitcoins in an address to which you alone hold the private key (not on an exchange), then they are protected with all the security of the laws of maths and physics that underpin the universe.
+Let’s say you keep bitcoins in an address to which you alone hold the private key (not on an exchange).

 So while bitcoin’s value against the dollar may fluctuate, it has the quantitative benefit that a government or third party cannot appropriate it.
 That is becoming more and more attractive in this age of both bail-outs and bail-ins.

-Bitcoin’s own governance issues reinforce this emerging picture.
-It is not currently suited for use as a transactional currency.
+Bitcoin’s own governance issues reinforce this emerging picture, not currently suited for use as a transactional currency.
 The bitcoin protocol simply cannot handle the necessary throughput.
-Numerous scalability improvements are actively being worked on, including the exciting-sounding Segregated Witness, or SegWit.
+Experts are hard at work seeking numerous scalability improvements.
+This includesincluding the exciting-sounding Segregated Witness, or SegWit.

-SegWit would allow a greater number of transactions to be squeezed into the same parcel or ‘block,’ thus raising capacity without making major changes to the core bitcoin software.
+SegWit would allow a greater number of transactions to be squeezed into the same parcel or ‘block’.
+This would in turn raise capacity without making major changes to the core bitcoin software.
 But both development and adoption are slow, and bitcoin’s decentralized nature means that achieving consensus amongst the different stakeholders is often difficult.

 While these issues are worked through, bitcoin’s transaction capacity is not large enough to be used as a popular means of remittance or e-commerce.
-Blocks are often full, such that higher fees must be paid to guarantee that a transaction is accepted.
+Blocks are often full, so in order to guarantee transaction acceptance, users must pay higher fees .

 This, of course, makes bitcoin more lucrative for miners and actually contributes to its rising value.